gordyt/docker-zcs-dev-machine/README.md

 The other setting in that file `ROOT_PASSWORD` is for the webadmin interface to BIND.
-You can access this webadmin interface from a browser on your host by going to `http://localhost:10000`.
+You can access this webadmin interface from a browser on your host by going to `https://localhost:10000`.
 Log in with username `root` and password with whatever is specified by `ROOT_PASSWORD`.

+_NOTE_: If you are using [docker-machine](https://docs.docker.com/machine/get-started/) with [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox), you will have to go into the _Network_ preferences for the `default` VM in _Virtualbox Manager_ and add a port forwarding rule.

 The setting for `HOME_ZIMBRA` should be the path to the directory you wish to mount into your running `zcs-dev` container at `/home/zimbra`.
 The